Jessicarrr/TalkToPawns/Docs/Help.md

    - Scroll down until you see "Talk to Pawns", click on that
    - Select AI Type "ChatGPT"
    - Copy your API key into the relevant box near the top
-   - Select a GPT model (click here or scroll down for information on GPT models)
+   - Select a GPT model (scroll down for information on GPT models)

 ![ModSettingsApiKey2.png](Images/ModSettingsApiKey2.png)